Health Studies

 The Department of Health and Society also offers Canada’s first Minor Program in Health Humanities, which explores human health and illness through the methods and materials of the creative arts and interpretive social sciences.

-Effective July 1, 2023, the (Joint) Specialist in Paramedicine is now administered in the Department of Health and Society.
+Effective July 1, 2023, the (Joint) Specialist in Paramedicine (B.Sc.) is now administered in the Department of Health and Society.
 Note, the program requirements for 2023-24 remain unchanged; students who are presently enrolled in the program or entering in Fall 2023 will follow the program as outlined in the calendar for the year they began the program.
-For more details regarding this program please contact paramedicine@utsc.utoronto.ca, or refer to the Paramedicine section of the Calendar or the Joint Programs website.
+For more details regarding this program please contact paramedicine.utsc@utoronto.ca, or refer to the Paramedicine section of the Calendar or the Joint Programs website.
 The Specialist (Joint) in Paramedicine is offered in collaboration with Centennial College.
-Completion of this unique four-year program leads to a BSc from UTSC and a Paramedic diploma from Centennial College.
-Upon completion of the Centennial diploma, students are eligible to take the Ministry of Health exams required to qualify as a Primary Care Paramedic.
+Completion of this unique four-year program leads to a B.Sc. from UTSC and an Ontario College Diploma in Paramedicine from Centennial College.
+Upon completion of the diploma portion from Centennial College, students are eligible to take the Ministry of Health exams required to qualify as a Primary Care Paramedic.

 In addition to pursuing a rich core curriculum, students are strongly encouraged to diversify their learning by drawing upon relevant courses in various programs including Anthropology, Arts, Culture and Media Studies, Economics, Environmental Studies, Human Biology, International Development Studies, Mental Health, Philosophy, Public Policy, Sociology, and Statistics.